GuessWhatGame/guesswhat/README.md

 ### Process Data

-Before starting the training, one needs to compute the image features and the word dictionnary
+Before starting the training, one needs to compute the image features and the word dictionary

 #### Extract image features
 Following the original papers, we are going to extract fc8 features from the coco images by using a VGG-16 network.